Teaching names takes 1-3 days for puppies. However, you should use their name throughout training sessions to maintain consistency.

 It is essential to vary the locations where you teach a dog its name.
 However, because it is still early in the game, only do it when you are alone, and there are few distractions around as we want to set our puppy up for success.

 Their attention span is concise!
-So, for the time being, practice in various parts of your home and your backyard.
+So, for the time being, practice in various parts of your home and backyard.
+When they begin responding to their name, feel free to change locations.
+For example, you could go to the other side of the room or yard.

 It would be best if you now made an effort to lengthen the period your puppy pays attention to before rewarding him.

-Start by calling your pup with his name, acknowledge him as soon as he looks at you but wait 2 seconds before rewarding him so that he has to maintain his focus on you for a more extended period.
-Repeat these to increase the time.
+Start by calling your pup by his name, acknowledge him as soon as he looks at you but wait two seconds before rewarding him so that he has to maintain his focus on your face for a more extended period.
+Repeat this step to increase the time.

-If your puppy cannot maintain focus on you at any point throughout the session, for example, reduce the duration of the session to two or even one second during the three-second stage.
+To appropriately reward your puppy, you should ultimately be able to persuade him to pay attention to you for at least five seconds.
+If your puppy cannot maintain focus on you at any point throughout the session, reduce the duration of the session to two or even one second during the three-second stage.

-As a precaution, make sure you have shown that they are very capable of paying attention for 2 seconds before increasing the duration to 3 seconds and demonstrating that they are capable of paying attention for 4 seconds, and so on.
+As a precaution, make sure you have shown that they are very capable of paying attention for two seconds before increasing the duration to three seconds and demonstrating that they are capable of paying attention for four seconds, and so on.

 Suppose you make great progress too quickly.
 In that case, your puppy may not be able to keep up and may get discouraged at their failure, eventually losing interest.

-Once your puppy has mastered giving you 5 seconds of uninterrupted attention throughout the house and backyard, it is time to increase the difficulty level once again, this time by adding some distractions.
+Once your puppy has mastered giving you five seconds of uninterrupted attention throughout the house and backyard, it is time to increase the difficulty level again by adding some distractions.

 Another person in the room, such as a kid playing, a toy, or anything exciting that will hold your puppy’s interest, can help to distract him.
-Now, call your puppy’s name when he has completely lost his attention.
+Call your puppy’s name when he has completely lost attention.

-You should gently bring your puppy over toward you and call their name again if your dog ignores you after calling their name.
+You should gently bring your puppy over toward you and call their name again.
+Continue doing this if your dog ignores you after calling their name.
 Please note the behavior and reward and praise them as soon as they heed your instructions.

 His ultimate favorite reward is some chicken, liver, or anything else available.
 If he redirects his attention away from a chew toy or another person and toward you when his name is called, you want to give him a prize.